wlabatey/computer_networking_a_top_down_approach/assignments/08_distance_vector_routing/README.md

 As we saw in class, the distance table inside each node is the principal data structure used by the distance vector algorithm.
-You will find it convenient to declare the distance table as a 4-by-4 array of `int`s, where entry `[i,j] `in the distance table in node 0 is node 0's currently computed cost to node i via direct neighbor j.
-If 0 is not directly connected to *j* you can ignore this entry.
+You will find it convenient to declare the distance table as a 4-by-4 array of `int`, where entry `[i,j] `in the distance table in node 0 is node 0's currently computed cost to node i via direct neighbor j.
+If 0 is not directly connected to j you can ignore this entry.
 We will use the convention that the integer value 999 is infinity.

 Figure Lab.4-2 provides a conceptual view of the relationship of the